 The biggest problem is that the power station is situated at the base of the Sadamisaki Peninsula, which is 40 kilometers long from east to west and about 800 meters wide at its narrowest location.
 Approximately 4,700 people live in areas west of the nuclear plant, but should a nuclear accident occur at the station, the escape route for local residents could be blocked.

-Moreover, the median tectonic line fault, one of Japan's largest active faults, is situated only about six to eight kilometers off the nuclear plant.
+Moreover, the median tectonic line fault, one of Japan's largest active faults, is situated only about 6 to 8 kilometers off the nuclear plant.
 A powerful Nankai Trough quake is feared to hit Shikoku Island where the power station is located.
 A complex disaster of a powerful earthquake and a nuclear accident could happen.
 The ground in some areas of the Sadamisaki Peninsula is fragile.

 Under evacuation plans worked out by the prefectural and municipal governments, residents of areas west of the plant would escape from the peninsula in cars or boats if a nuclear accident were to occur.